 - Ben Meadows Natural Resource Scholarships — Awarded to full-time students pursuing a two-year, four-year, or post-graduate degree in agroforestry, urban forestry, environmental studies, natural resources management, natural resources recreation, wildlife management, wood science, fisheries, or a related field.

 - Mid-Atlantic Chapter of the International Erosion Control Association Collegiate Scholarship Award — Assists undergraduate students within a designated field of study associated with erosion and sediment control.

 - Natural Resources Conservation Service Scholarships — Offers the Tribal Scholars Program, USDA/1890 National Scholars Program, Hispanic Public Service Leaders Scholarship, and Asian Pacific Island Scholars Program.

-- National Organization or Professional Hispanic Natural Resources Conservation Services — Awarded to new freshmen as well as continuing students (up to the junior year) at accredited colleges and universities.
+- National Organization of Professional Hispanic Natural Resources Conservation Service Employees — Awarded to new freshmen as well as continuing students (up to the junior year) at accredited colleges and universities.
 There is also an award for one female student majoring in public affairs, communications, or a natural resources conservation-related field of study.

 - Truman D. Picard Scholarship Program — Assists Native American students pursuing a higher education degree in natural resources.

 - Rocky Mountain Elk Foundation’s Wildlife Leadership Award — Awarded to juniors and seniors chosen for their leadership ability, dedication to wildlife conservation, and scholastic achievements.

 - Richard C. Ryan Packaging Education Scholarship — Supports students majoring in packaging engineering or a related field.